Andrew Yang

-Andrew Yang (born January 13, 1975) is an American businessman, attorney, lobbyist, and politician.
-Yang was a candidate in the 2020 Democratic Party presidential primaries and the 2021 New York City Democratic mayoral primary.
-He is the co-chair of the Forward Party, alongside former New Jersey Governor Christine Todd Whitman.
+Andrew Yang (born January 13, 1975) is an American businessman, attorney, lobbyist, political commentator, and author.
+He founded the political party and action committee Forward Party in 2021, for which he serves as co-chair alongside former New Jersey Governor Christine Todd Whitman and Michael S. Willner.

-The son of Taiwanese immigrants, Yang was born and raised in New York State.
-He attended Brown University and Columbia Law School.
-Yang became a prominent candidate in the 2020 Democratic Party presidential primaries.
-His signature policy was a universal basic income (UBI) of $1,000 a month as a response to job displacement by automation.
-Yang has been credited with popularizing the idea of universal basic income through his candidacy and activism.
+The son of Taiwanese American immigrants, Yang was born and raised in New York state.
+He graduated from Brown University and Columbia Law School, and found success as a lawyer and entrepreneur before gaining mainstream attention as a candidate in the 2020 Democratic Party presidential primaries.
+His signature policy, a monthly universal basic income (UBI) of $1,000, was intended to offset job displacement by automation.

-News outlets described Yang as the most surprising candidate of the 2020 election cycle, going from a relative unknown to a major competitor in the race.
+Media outlets described Yang as both a dark horse and a novelty candidate during the 2020 election cycle, rising from relatively unknown to a major competitor in the race.
 Yang qualified for and participated in seven of the first eight Democratic debates.
-His supporters, informally known as the "Yang Gang", included several high-profile celebrities.
+His supporters, colloquially known as the "Yang Gang", included several high-profile public figures and celebrities.
 Yang suspended his campaign on February 11, 2020, shortly after the New Hampshire primary.
-After his campaign ended, Yang joined CNN as a political commentator, announced the creation of the political nonprofit organization Humanity Forward, and ran in the 2021 New York City Democratic mayoral primary.
-Yang conceded the race shortly after the initial ranked choice votes were released, which placed him fourth.
+Afterward, he joined CNN as a political commentator, announced the creation of the political nonprofit organization Humanity Forward, and unsuccessfully ran for mayor of New York City in the 2021 Democratic primaries.